 “Because my boss was a short-sighted sociopath!” might need a little work.

 “Why did you leave your last job?”
 Everyone knows to expect that question in an interview.
-However, getting to a good answer can be tricky, especially if the circumstances weren’t rosy.
+However, getting to a good answer can be tricky, especially if the circumstances weren't rosy.
 Candidates tend to worry about saying the wrong thing.
-If you share that you left for a promotion elsewhere, will the prospective employer think you’re a greedy person with a big ego?
-If you say that your style didn’t mesh with your new boss, will the hiring manager judge you as being difficult to work with?
-And this doesn’t even include getting fired!
+If you share that you left for a promotion elsewhere, will the prospective employer think you're greedy with a big ego?
+If you say that your style didn't mesh with your boss, will the hiring manager judge you as being difficult to work with?
+And this doesn't even include getting fired!

 So, let's dive into this important topic.
 The truth is that everyone needs to be prepared to answer an interview question about leaving their past jobs (unless you are looking for your first job).

 The “why did you leave your last job?” question could come in several different formats.
 Here are three versions that are most common:

 “Why are you looking for a new job now?”
 This question typically gets asked when you're employed while looking for a new opportunity.